Power law violation of the area law in quantum spin chains

-\begin{singlespace} Open problems include: \end{singlespace} \begin{enumerate} \begin{singlespace} \item Further investigation of the nature of the excited states. \item Proof of the $\mbox{poly}\left(1/n\right)$ gap for Hamiltonians with interaction terms that create maximally entangled states out of the vacuum, i.e., $\varphi\rangle=\frac{1}{\sqrt{2}}\left\{ 00\rangle-\frac{1}{\sqrt{s}}\sum_{i=1}^{s}\ell^{i}r^{i}\rangle\right\} $.
+\begin{enumerate} \item Further investigation of the nature of the excited states. \item Proof of the $\mbox{poly}\left(1/n\right)$ gap for Hamiltonians with interaction terms that create maximally entangled states out of the vacuum, i.e., $|\varphi\rangle=\frac{1}{\sqrt{2}}\left\{ |00\rangle-\frac{1}{\sqrt{s}}\sum_{i=1}^{s} |u^{i} d^{i}\rangle\right\} $.
 The present technique for proving lower bounds would fail as $P\left(\mathfrak{s,t}\right)$ can become negative. \item Can a similar model for $d<5$ systems be constructed, where the gap behaves similar to here and the entanglement entropy is long-ranged?
 Previously, a fermionic $d=4$ model was proposed whose entanglement entropy grows linearly with $n$ \cite{MovassaghThesis2012}.
 However, we believe (not yet proved) that the gap is exponentially small for that model.
-Can other models with $d<5$ be built such that the gap closes slowly with $n$? \item Is $\sqrt{n}$ entanglement entropy as much as one can get in 'physically reasonable' models \cite{Swingle2013}? \item What does the continuum limit of the class of Hamiltonians proposed here look like? \item It may be possible to improve the upper bound to be $\mathcal{O}\left(n^{-3}\right)$ for the model with boundaries. \item We think the combinatorial techniques introduced here add to the toolbox of methods for proving the gap of local Hamiltonians.
-It would be interesting to see other applications of them for example in proving the conjecture in the paper by Breuckmann and Terhal \cite{breuckmann2014space}. \item The spin-spin correlation function in the ground state can in principle be calculated using the techniques that were used to calculate entanglement entropies.
-It would be interesting to know how the correlation functions $\langle\sigma_{i}\sigma_{k}\rangle$ and $\langle\sigma_{i}\sigma_{i+1}\sigma_{k}\sigma_{k+1}\rangle$ scale with $\left|i-k\right|$.\end{singlespace} \end{enumerate} \begin{acknowledgement*} \begin{singlespace} We thank Sergey Bravyi for discussions.
-RM was partly supported by the National Science Foundation (NSF) through grant number DMS.
-1312831 and PWS was supported by the US Army Research Laboratory's Army Research Oce through grant number W911NF-12-1-0486, the NSF through grant number CCF-121-8176, and by the NSF through the STC for Science of Information under grant number CCF0-939370.\end{singlespace}
+Can other models with $d<5$ be built such that the gap closes slowly with $n$? \item Is $\sqrt{n}$ entanglement entropy as much as one can get in 'physically reasonable' models \cite{swingle2013universal}? \item What does the continuum limit of the class of Hamiltonians proposed here look like? \item It may be possible to improve the upper bound to be $\mathcal{O}\left(n^{-3}\right)$ for the model with boundaries. \item We think the combinatorial techniques introduced here add to the toolbox of methods for proving the gap of local Hamiltonians.
+It would be interesting to see other applications of them. \item The spin-spin correlation function in the ground state can in principle be calculated using the techniques that were used to calculate entanglement entropies.
+It would be interesting to know how the correlation functions $\langle\sigma_{i}\sigma_{k}\rangle$ and $\langle\sigma_{i}\sigma_{i+1}\sigma_{k}\sigma_{k+1}\rangle$ scale with $\left|i-k\right|$. \end{enumerate}